veeto

 Key Takeaways

-• Requires individuals under protective orders to surrender both firearms and ammunition within 24 hours of service.
+• Requires individuals under protective orders to surrender both firearms and ammunition within 24 hours of being served.

-• Mandates courts to offer free remote appearances for protective order hearings starting July 2026.
+• Enables free remote court appearances for protective order hearings starting July 2026.

-• Requires law enforcement to seize ammunition along with firearms at domestic violence scenes.
+• Requires law enforcement to seize ammunition along with firearms when serving domestic violence protective orders.

 Get Involved